nathanroses/theleadingedge/README.md

 ## PURPOSE

-- built for the company the leading edge
+- built for the company the leading edge inc
+- #1 cutting tool company and supplies molds throught the world
+- big deal